wds4/DCoSL/dips/networking/README.md

 Data Storage and Retrieval
 =====

+This series of DIPs addresses various methods to store and retrieve data from various networks.
+Nodes and words are as defined in the relevant DIPs.

+The DCoSL protocol, outside of these DIPs, is intended to be agnostic of how and where the data is stored.
+Methods of integrating a new network or storage system are discussed in DIPs ---.

 A data storage system needs to have a convention for unique identifiers of words

 ## [nostr](nostr)